apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory-hive.md

 ### Description

-`INSERT OVERWRITE DIRECTORY` inserts the query results into a directory using Hive `SerDe`.
+`INSERT OVERWRITE DIRECTORY` with Hive format inserts the query results into a directory using Hive `SerDe`.
 If the specified path already exists, its contents are overwritten with the query results.
 Hive support must be enabled to use this command.
 ### Syntax
 {% highlight sql %}
 INSERT OVERWRITE [LOCAL] DIRECTORY directory_path